-The objective of the Sub-Fund is to achieve long-term capital growth by investing in listed small, mid and large cap equities in Sweden, Norway, Denmark and Finland while applying an exclusion strategy.
+The objective of the Sub-Fund is to achieve long-term capital growth by investing in listed small, mid and large cap equities in Sweden, Norway, Denmark and Finland.

 The Sub-Fund's investment principles are to create excess return via active management through a stock selection which is based on fundamental bottom up analysis and a thorough understanding of the business model and the thematic and strategic position of the underlying investments.

-The Sub-Fund will strive to have a relatively concentrated portfolio of 30-50 single equities.
+The Sub-Fund will strive to have a relatively concentrated portfolio of approximately 30-50 single equities.